-55% have delayed or slowed down application deployment due to a security concern
+67% of companies have delayed or slowed down deployment due to a security issue

-More rapid release cycles, faster bug fixes, and greater flexibility to run and manage applications across hybrid environments are three of the most often cited benefits of containerization.
-However, when security becomes an afterthought, you may end up negating the greatest gain of containerization—agility.
-The majority of survey respondents (55%) have had to delay an application rollout because of security concerns over the last 12 months.
-New technologies often create unforseen security challenges.
+Our survey found that 67% of respondents have had to delay or slow down application deployment due to security concerns.
 Some organizations are overwhelmed by security needs that stretch across all aspects of the application life cycle, from development through deployment and maintenance.
-They need a simplified way to protect their containerized applications without slowing development or increasing operational complexity.
+Therefore, they need a simplified way to protect their containerized applications without slowing development or increasing operational complexity.

 Benchmark yourself against the findings in this report to determine how you can accelerate your efforts to apply security controls across containers and Kubernetes.